MehakDogra2005/Mumma-s-Kitchen/README.md

 # Restaurant-website
-Made using html and css
+Web page was made using html and css